-The biggest benefit of having a planner, even for your micro wedding, is that there is a point person there that’s not you.
+The biggest benefit of having a planner, even for your elopement or micro wedding, is that there is a point person there that’s not you.

 A DIY wedding always sounds great and can be a lot of fun… up until the wedding day when suddenly everyone who said they would help you is running late or having problems & questions with their task and is turning to you for answers.
 Instead of relaxing and preparing yourself for one of the most emotional and significant moments of your life, you’re getting a bunch of stress dumped on you.
 Micro wedding planners take all of that off of you so that you can be fully present and enjoy each moment of your day.